Overcoming high interest rates: Getting your homeownership goals back on track

 Whether personal, career or financial — so often goals get put on hold.
 Sometimes that’s unavoidable, other times it’s a matter of finding an alternative path to success.
 If your plan to purchase a new home has been stalled due to current market conditions, there are options that may bring your next big move back into sight.
 No one can say what’s next or predict where rates and the housing market will go.
 What matters most is to focus on when you’re ready to buy.

-Three options to consider to get your homeownership goals back on track are adjustable-rate mortgage (ARM), FHA and VA loans.
-Read on to discover how each provides different benefits that may fit your current needs.
+Some options to consider to get your homeownership goals back on track are adjustable-rate mortgage (ARM), FHA and VA loans.
+There’s also the option of buying now with the potential to refinance later when rates drop.

 Before you dive in, keep two things in mind:

 • Look beyond interest rates: Contrary to what you might believe, your mortgage interest rate may not be the most important factor.
-There are plenty of numbers that go into your monthly mortgage amount and an interest rate is only one piece of the puzzle.
+There are plenty of numbers that go into your monthly mortgage amount, like the price of the home and the loan term, and an interest rate is only one piece of the puzzle.

 Commonly known as a great option for first-time buyers, an FHA loan could also be right for repeat buyers, too.
 This option is government-backed and offers more flexible lending requirements than conventional loans.
 That paves a pathway to success for buyers with a credit score below conventional loan requirements or who have limited cash for a down payment.
 While the interest rate may be somewhat higher than that of a conventional mortgage and mortgage insurance is required, the affordable down payment as low as 3.5 percent can be a worthwhile trade-off.